-Being in fact a hard PVD ceramic coating, the “rose gold” layer on the steel case, bezel and other parts of the watch is extremely resistant to wear and will probably last for years if you won’t ruin the watch with an extremely nasty scratch or dent that will reveal the other metal below the hard titanium nitride skin.
+Being in fact a hard PVD ceramic coating, the “rose gold” layer on the steel case, bezel and other parts is extremely resistant to wear and will probably last for years if you won’t ruin the watch with an extremely nasty scratch or dent that will reveal the other metal below the hard titanium nitride skin.

 To make the watch look even more impressive, Raymond Weil has equipped the timepiece with 29 diamonds neatly set on its round bezel, as well as a blue sapphire cabochon that adores its notched setting crown.

-The diamonds stay in a perfect harmony with the shiny silver dial that features nice-looking snailed central decor and is decorated with bold-looking black transferred Roman numerals.
+The diamonds stay in perfect harmony with the shiny silver dial that features nice-looking snailed central decor and is decorated with bold-looking black transferred Roman numerals.

 If the design of the dial looks somewhat familiar to you, there is nothing wrong with it: the new watch indeed does resemble the recent timekeepers from Cartier that, too, emphasized the round date window at 3 o’clock with a curved minute track that is printed on the minute track of the dial.